wjko2/DCQA-Discourse-Comprehension-by-Question-Answering/Datasheet.md

 # Over what time frame was the data collected?
 The dataset was collected over a period of May to June 2021.
-# Does the dataset contain all possible instances?